LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/overview.md

 ||Secret Storage Template|An example of how to use the Secret Storage.|
 |Third-Party Bots Custom Integration|Default Template|A template displaying some basic ways how the "Third-Party Bots Custom Integration"-Event can be used.|

-Each of these events also has an event specific input (payload) associated with it, that the triggering system will provide at runtime.
-When using the [Invoke](function-as-a-service-deploying-functions.html#testing-your-function) screen, this payload is shown on the left-hand side.
-During development, the event payload of the `lambda` is visible on the right-hand side at the sidebar-tab.
-See the [Payload](function-as-a-service-developing-with-faas-overview.html#editor-sidebar) section for more information.